lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 You can either run all tests against 'latest', or in a development mode.

-### Prerequisites
+### Prerequisites when running on mac arm64

-Create Dockerfile in tests folder with name `docker-compose.standalone.tests.override.yml` and following content when running mac arm64
+Create Dockerfile in tests folder with name `docker-compose.standalone.tests.latest.override.yml` and following content when running mac arm64
 ```dockerfile
 version: "3.7"